Work Parties

 Work Parties are a great way to make a difference while learning about properties that contain important ecological benefits and how we restore these special places through stewardship.
 These events are generally held on Saturday mornings in the Spring and Fall from 9am to noon, allowing you to make a big impact in your community in just a few hours!
 All ages are welcome, and families are highly encouraged to join us.
 Please bring a reusable water bottle and enough snacks to keep you fueled throughout the event.

-RSVP Encouraged: Please click on the name of the event that you are interested in attending and fill out the associated form.
+RSVP Encouraged: Please scroll to the event that you are interested in attending and fill out the associated RSVP form.
 Each person attending must fill out the form separately.

 Questions?
 Please feel free to email our Volunteer Coordinator, Madeline Mahler, madeline@whatcomlandtrust.org.